How to Make Paint

 How to Make Oil Paint

 Extender Pigments—How They Enhance Your Painting Without Altering Color

 On Making Paint

 Paint basically consists of two components: pigment and vehicle.
-Pigment particles do not dissolve in the paint vehicle, but are suspended in the liquid.
+Pigment particles do not dissolve in the paint vehicle but are suspended in the liquid.
 Making paint simply means mixing a solid and liquid component together into a smooth paste.
 Making paint is easier than you may think.
-With basic supplies, such as pigment, linseed oil, a spatula and a clean, flat surface, you can start making small batches of oil paint...
+You can start making small batches of oil paint with basic supplies, such as pigment, linseed oil, a spatula, and a clean, flat surface...

-This is a tutorial on how to prepare the grinding tools and disperse pigments into water to make your own water-based paint.
-This technique can be used to prepare dispersions of pigment in water to be mixed with gum arabic solution for watercolors, egg yolk for egg tempera, casein solution for casein paint, animal glue for distemper and for use in fresco painting.
-The same technique can be used to disperse pigments in preparation to make pastels and pigment sticks...
+This is a tutorial on preparing the grinding tools and dispersing pigments into the water to make your water-based paint.
+This technique can be used to prepare dispersions of pigment in water to be mixed with gum arabic solution for watercolors, egg yolk for egg tempera, casein solution for casein paint, animal glue for distemper, and use in fresco painting.
+The same technique can be used to disperse pigments in preparation for making pastels and pigment sticks...

-Well I have been busy recently making paint.
-I obtained one of the Paint Making kits and read the paint making instructions in the catalog.
-After obtaining a dust mask, and a pair of suitable gloves, I began by making a slurry of silicone carbide and grinding that for a while with the muller on the piece of glass included in the kit.
+Well, I have been busy recently making paint.
+I obtained one of the Paint Making kits and read the paint-making instructions in the catalog.
+After obtaining a dust mask, and a pair of suitable gloves, I began by making a slurry of silicon carbide and grinding that for a while with the muller on the piece of glass included in the kit.
 It didn't take nearly as long nor as much silicone carbide as I thought it would before the entire piece of glass was nice and frosted...